nordic-institute/X-Road/doc/terms_x-road_docs.md

 Interconnection between two or more dataspaces enabling cross-dataspace data sharing.

+## 2 Governance and Roles

+### Dataspace Governance Authority

+The role responsible for establishing, governing, managing and enforcing the technical policies and business rules of a Dataspace.

+### Dataspace Operator

+An entity responsible for operating technical services of a Dataspace on behalf of the Governance Authority.

+Operational responsibilities may be delegated, but governance control remains with the Governance Authority.

+### Governance Framework

+Strategies, policies and decision-making structures through which Dataspace governance operates.

-## 2 Participants of the Dataspace
+## 3 Participants of the Dataspace

 ### Participant

-A legal or natural person acting in a dataspace participant role and registered in a Dataspace.
+A legal person acting in a dataspace participant role and registered in a Dataspace.

 A Participant may provide and/or consume Datasets.